ehamberg/gtdguide/src/lyagtd.markdown

 Contexts are "tags" you put on the items on your @@next actions@@ lists saying where the action can be done, or what equipment you need to perform it.
-An action can be "tagged" with a context in several ways; the easiest is probably to simply have different @@next actions@@ lists--one for each context.
-If you use a new-fangled electronic list manager you can often have a "smart" lists for each tag--yielding the same result.
+An action can be "tagged" with a context in several ways; the easiest is probably to simply have different @@next actions@@ lists---one for each context.
+If you use a new-fangled electronic list manager you can often have a "smart" lists for each tag---yielding the same result.
 (With so-called smartphones it's probably even possible to use its location awareness to only present actions whose context match your current location.
 If so: that is amazing!
 We live in the future!)